vakaee/ai-collections/TEMPLATES_ANALYSIS.md

 ## 1. Overview

-This document analyzes the two Letter of Demand templates provided by Peter to extract tone, structure, language patterns, and compliance elements.
+This document analyzes the two Letter of Demand templates provided by [CLIENT] to extract tone, structure, language patterns, and compliance elements.
 These insights inform the AI voice bot's conversation scripts.

 ---